 “The whole experience was flawless,” Laurie says.
 “From an educational perspective, I felt like I was right there.
 Sure, I would have loved to go to lunch with my fellow students, to have face-to-face study groups, but really, I had a real sense of camaraderie.
 The instructors encouraged us all to ask questions, to participate, and that’s what happened.
 I felt like I was there.”

-Laurie, who works in mortgage lending, completed her master’s in Organization Development in two years, and found the program rigorous.
+Laurie, who works in mortgage lending, completed her master’s in Organization Management in two years, and found the program rigorous.
 “There’s a misconception that online programs cut corners,” she says.
 “That’s not the case.
 I know I got the same experience and sense of enrichment.”

 She also appreciates that the Sage program includes the practical.
 For example, her mentor, MaryEllen Tedesco, director of MBA/Organization Management Online Programs, encouraged Laurie to share her real world business experiences in the homework and papers.
 “She wanted to make sure that what I was learning I was going to be able to use.”